berkan-cakir/rebelsaI_case_study/README.md

 ## Setup

-The API can be setup with a single command:
+The API and related docker services can be setup with a single command:

 ```docker-compose up --build```